ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 In the {{site.data.keyword.vcf-auto-short}} deployments, each site, and each instance has its own NSX-T Manager cluster.
 In the multisite deployments, the vCenter, NSX-T managers, and domain controller components are deployed per site.
 Each instance on each site has [a default NSX-T overlay topology](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-st) and no networking integrations nor dependencies exist between the sites.
 {: note}

-The following diagram can be used to compare and contrast the features that are offered by these offerings.
+The following diagram can be used to compare and contrast the features that are offered by these offerings:

 ![Automated offerings](../../images/v2t-diagrams-platforms-automated.svg "Automated offerings"){: caption="Automated offerings" caption-side="bottom"}